 Consider the function $\G_{k,n}:S_k \to \mathbb{C}$ defined by

-where $\kappa(\pi)$ is the number of cycles in the cycle decomposition of $\pi$.
-This function is invertible if and only if $k \le n$, and in this case, the inverse function of $\G_{k,n}$ is the Weingarten function $\Wg_{k,n}$:
+where $\kappa(\pi)$ denotes the number of cycles in the cycle decomposition of $\pi$.
+This function is invertible if and only if $k \le n$, and in this case, its inverse function is the Weingarten function $\Wg_{k,n}$:

-Here $\delta_{e_k}:S_k \to \{0,1\}$ is the Dirac function at the identity permutation $e_k$:
+Here, $\delta_{e_k}:S_k \to \{0,1\}$ is the Dirac function at the identity permutation $e_k$: